Objective of Republic Day

 The major ceremonies at Delhi and the state capitals revolve around the parade in which all the Defence Services, police contingents, Home guards and Civil Defence, NCC, school children and cultural troupes participate followed by a display of tableaux and folk dances.

-, the most spectacular celebrations include the march past of the three Armed Forces, massive parades, folk dances by tribal folk from the different states in picturesque costumes marking the cultural unity of India.
+At Delhi, the most spectacular celebrations include the march past of the three Armed Forces, massive parades, folk dances by tribal folk from the different states in picturesque costumes marking the cultural unity of India.
 Further, the streak of jet planes of Indian Air Force, leaving a trial of coloured smoke, marks the end of the festival.
 The trees on both sides of the routes and the lawns become alive with spectators.

 Republic Day is gradually acquiring the status as that of the 4th of July in USA.
 The celebrations are universal, total and participatory; children take part in a big way.
-Variations in culture are displayed through colourful attires and folk dances.
+The variations in culture are displayed through colourful attires and folk dances.
 The traditional predominates along with a touch of modernity reflected in the display of might (latest defence gadgetry and acquisitions), technology and capabilities of growth in various sectors.
 The parade symbolizes the might; the tableaux are predominated by cultural motifs.

 The celebration is thus, homage to the past, the region and the nation that is a true republic and imposes nothing.
 The patriotic fervour of the Indian people on this day brings the whole country together even in her embedded diversity.